marcelm/cutadapt/doc/reference.rst

    If paired-end, number of basepairs in the input counting read 2 only, null otherwise.

 basepair_counts.quality_trimmed : int | null
-   Total number of basepairs removed due to quality trimming, null if no quality trimming was done.
+   Total number of basepairs removed due to quality trimming or null if no quality trimming was done.

 basepair_counts.quality_trimmed_read1 : int | null
-   Number of basepairs removed from read 1 due to quality trimming, null if no quality trimming was done.
+   Number of basepairs removed from read 1 due to quality trimming or null if no quality trimming was done.

 basepair_counts.quality_trimmed_read2 : int
-   Number of basepairs removed from read 2 due to quality trimming, null if no quality trimming was done or if input was single end.
+   Number of basepairs removed from read 2 due to quality trimming or null if no quality trimming was done or if input was single end.

+basepair_counts.poly_a_trimmed : int | null
+   Total number of basepairs removed due to poly-A trimming or null if no poly-A trimming was done.

+basepair_counts.poly_a_trimmed_read1 : int | null
+   Number of basepairs removed from read 1 due to poly-A trimming or null if no poly-A trimming was done.

+basepair_counts.poly_a_trimmed_read2 : int
+   Number of basepairs removed from read 2 due to poly-A trimming or null if no poly-A trimming was done or if input was single end.

 basepair_counts.output : int